- Length 2 year full-time

 *Students who have completed an Australian undergraduate law degree or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the international law course list.

-A minimum of 24 units from the completion of diplomatic studies courses from the following list:
+A minimum of 24 units from the following list of diplomatic studies courses:

 INTR8017 Issues in Australian Foreign Policy